 We found 3 geriatricians who accept Medicaid near Albany, NY.

 Dr. Michael Burke specializes in general internal medicine and geriatrics (elderly care) and practices in East Greenbush, NY and Albany, NY.
-He is in-network for Medicaid and Medicare insurance.
-After attending Stony Brook University Medical Center, School of Medicine, Dr. Burke completed his residency training at Mary Imogene Bassett Hospital.
+He is an in-network provider for Medicaid and Medicare insurance.
+He is a graduate of Stony Brook University Medical Center, School of Medicine.
+Dr. Burke trained at Mary Imogene Bassett Hospital for residency.

 Conditions / Treatments